hdt94/monitoreo/README.md

 > - Using local backend for Terraform state may have some issues; using a remote backend such as Cloud Storage or Terraform Cloud is preferable.
 > - Docker is required for running Cloud SQL Auth proxy to connect Cloud SQL service as database is configured with private IP.
 > - Currently there is no CI/CD pipelines for services neither data analytics.
 Any change to services would require to run Terraform to destroy and create again Compute Engine instance.
+> - Environment variables related to Cloud Identity Platform should be part of a CI/CD pipeline.
+Those are used within startup script as an initial implementation for prototyping.

 In development may be necessary to use `MONITOREO_ROOT` and/or `TERRAFORM_OUTPUT` environment variables for some scripts:
 > Note: following definitions consider directory containing this document as current directory: